IonMich/orbits/README.md

 Only `numpy` is used for calculations, so it is the only major dependency.

-`matplotlib` is used for plotting, in combination with `tqdm` for progress bars.
+`matplotlib` is used for plotting, `tqdm` for progress bars, and `requests` for API calls to NASA's HORIZONS system.

 ```bash
 pip install -e .